Treat Distinctive Scaly Plaques in Thousand Oaks

 There is also erythrodermic psoriasis, a rare and potentially life-threatening form that develops in spotty red sheets that can cover the entire body.
 This type can cause severe pain and itching sensations, as well as cause changes in heart rate and body temperature.

-What Causes Psoriasis and Triggers Outbreaks?
+What Causes Psoriasis And Triggers Outbreaks?

 What Can Be Done About Psoriasis?

 At this time, there is no known cure for psoriasis.
-However, with accurate diagnosis, it can be effectively managed.
+However, with accurate diagnosis, the condition can be effectively managed.
 Topical treatment to normalize rapid cell reproduction is usually Dr. Peterson Pierre’s first option.
 Other treatment possibilities he may discuss include oral medications, injectable biologics, and light therapy.
 Getting psoriasis under control can be a life-changing experience.

 Dr. Pierre can also help to identify possible triggers.
 Once the condition has been properly diagnosed, knowing these triggers can help prevent flare-ups.
 Triggers may include increased stress, injury to the skin, or certain types of medications for other conditions such as high blood pressure or psychiatric disorders.
 Telling Dr. Pierre about any medications you are taking is essential during an evaluation to check for contraindications or to find out if there is a link between a specific prescription and your flare-ups.
+Patients may need to get a prescription for a topical or oral medication to effectively treat psoriasis.

 While aspects of psoriasis are still not fully understood by the medical community, there are many ways to help reduce the chances of an outbreak and ease the discomfort of plaques that do form.